rwblokzijl/Msc-thesis-EuroToken/thesis.md

 block includes the amount to be sent as well as the balance of the sender at that point.
 The receiver will verify that the balances of the sender are valid before creating the acceptance.
-The receiver will then calculate the spendable balance all the way back to the last "full" checkpoint block in order to validate whether the balance of the sender is even spendable.
+The receiver will then calculate the spendable balance all the way back to the last checkpoint block in order to validate whether the balance of the sender is spendable.

 #### Checkpoint block